In addition, don’t forget that there are additional questions and answers on Piazza.

 of documents.
 For example, if your query is supposed to

-be accessing documents from the collection called people
+be accessing documents from the collection called people,

-make sure that your query begins with db.people
+make sure that your query begins with db.people and not

-db.movies
+db.movies or db.oscars.

 Make sure that all of your field names are correct – especially